gmcheese/eliaslundgaard.com/content/posts/supercharge-siri-with-GPT3.md

 ![Create API key](/gpt3-siri/siri-gpt.png)

 How many times have you used Siri and thought: "That just doesn't cut it"?
-Even though Siri is useful for mundane tasks such as settings timers or turning of smart home devices, functionality often falls short at simple questions.
+Even though Siri is useful for mundane tasks such as setting timers or turning off smart home devices, functionality often falls short at simple questions.

 You've probably already heard too much about [OpenAI's](https://openai.com) [ChatGPT](http://chat.openai.com), which blows Siri's more "soft" qualities - such as answering questions, out of the water.
 So why not use both?